Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 #### **1.2.3 Attack State**
-The `UAttackStateBase` is where the AI's offensive actions are managed.
-Once the AI has successfully positioned itself within a suitable range, this state takes over to execute a pre-selected attack ability.
-This state also handles the entire lifecycle of the attack, from activation to completion, ensuring a fluid and responsive combat experience.
+The `UAttackStateBase` manages the AI's offensive operations.
+Once the AI has successfully positioned itself within a suitable range (transitioning from the Movement State), this state takes over to execute a `pre-selected attack ability`.
+This state meticulously handles the entire lifecycle of the attack, from activation and execution to completion and cleanup, ensuring a fluid and responsive combat experience.

-- <ins>OnEnter & Attack Execution:</ins> Upon entering the `AttackState`, the AI first calls `StopMovementAbilities()` to halt any ongoing movement.
+- <ins>OnEnter:</ins> Upon entering the `AttackState`, the AI first calls `StopMovementAbilities()` to halt any ongoing movement.
 It then immediately calls `SelectAndMakeAttack()`, which attempts to activate the corresponding ability from the `Gameplay Ability System (GAS)`.
 ```c++
 void UAttackStateBase::OnEnter_Implementation()
 {